Joint Special Operations Command Task Force in the Iraq War: Organization as of October 2006

-TF 145, or TF 88 as it may now be known, was commanded by a colonel (the commanding officer of Delta Force) and is based at five locations across Iraq.
-Its task organization drew on every unit of (JSOC) as well as on the CIA's Special Activities Division Special Operations Group (SAD/SOG) and British special operations forces.
+TF 145, or TF 88 as it became known, was commanded by a colonel (the commanding officer of Delta Force) and was based at five locations across Iraq.
+Its drew on every unit of JSOC as well as on the Central Intelligence Agency's Special Activities Division Special Operations Group (SAD/SOG) and British special forces.

 The headquarters element, which included the majority of the task force's many aviation and intelligence assets, was based at Balad Air Base between Samarra and Baghdad; the four elements that it controlled, each commanded by a lieutenant colonel or equivalent, were spread across the country.

-Task Force Center is probably co-located with TF 145's headquarters element at Balad, but it could also be based at Camp Liberty, since it is responsible for the Baghdad region.
-TF Center is based around a direct-action squadron; the three Delta Force squadrons and SEAL Team Six appear to rotate through this position.
+Task Force Center is said to be co-located with TF 145's headquarters element at Balad, but it could also be based at Camp Liberty, since it is responsible for the Baghdad region.
+TF Center is based around a direct-action squadron; the three Delta Force squadrons and SEAL Team Six appeared to rotate through this position.
 It is also supported by a rotating company-sized element of the 75th Ranger Regiment and elements of the 160th Special Operations Aviation Regiment (160 SOAR).
-TF Center has taken casualties in the Yusufiya area, where one of its helicopters was shot down in spring 2006.

-Task Force West is structured similarly to TF Center in that it has a company-sized force protection element from the 75th Rangers and is based around a battalion-sized direct action unit that can at any given time be a Delta Force squadron or SEAL Team Six.
-It seems that these units rotate every three to four months.
-TF West is responsible for operations in Anbar, where it is known to have been active at various times in Fallujah, Qaim, Husayba, and Ramadi; Delta Force lost nine operators during combat in Husaybah, Qaim and Ramadi.
+Task Force West is structured similarly to TF Center in that it has a company-sized force protection element from the 75th Rangers and is based around a battalion-sized direct action unit that could have been at any given time a Delta Force squadron or SEAL Team Six.
+It seems that these units rotated every three to four months.
 It is likely that TF West is based either at Camp Asad or Camp Taqaddum.

 Task Force North is organized differently: it is based around a full battalion of the 75th Rangers (the position rotates among the three battalions), with a company-sized element from Delta Force acting in support.
 TF North was based at FOB Marez in Mosul.